Shazam-19/Equalver/README.md

 # Equalver
-**Important** This project doesn't check whether the equation is solvable or not.
+**Important**: This project doesn't check whether the equation is solvable or not.
 This is an important feature that should be added as a simple fucking checker

 Equalver is an advanced mathematical equations calculator with a friendly user interface and functionality to help the user interact with it easily.